IRVLUTD/SceneReplica/README.md

 - Download and extract Graspit generated grasps for YCB models: [`grasp_data.zip`](https://utdallas.box.com/s/jz3fin85v7gyv8ls1tqcs95qoye569g4) as `grasp_data/`
 - Download the successful grasps file :  [sgrasps.pk](https://utdallas.box.com/s/ptv8ms4l1kl13kwvvx8w2nn8i7e38stq) This file contains list of possible successful grasp indices for each object.
+  - Each object in each scene is checked for a motion plan to standoff position, using all the grasps generated in grasp_data
+  - Grasps that provide a valid motion plan are saved w.r.t that object and corresponding scene.
+  - the algorithm first iterates throught these successful grasps and the rest next, in the actual experiments.
 - Download and extract Scenes Data : [`final_scenes.zip`](https://utdallas.box.com/s/47foq3nri7ob3gym853ynwrenfvv6oix) as `final_scenes/`
 - [*Optional*] Download and extract YCB models for gazebo (using `textured_simple` meshes): [`gazebo_models_all_simple.zip`](https://utdallas.box.com/v/scenereplica-gazebo-models)
   - Only needed if you want to play around with the YCB models in Gazebo simulation